TiagoGrosso/lagit-music-bot/README.md

 > [!IMPORTANT]
 >
 > The Bot doesn't play from Spotify directly, it finds a mirror for each track.
-In the vast majority of cases this is > not an
+In the vast majority of cases this is
-> issue, but it's possible that a track that exists on Spotify is not found when trying to get a mirror for it.
+> not an issue, but it's possible that a track that exists on Spotify is not found when trying to get a mirror for it.

-## Running the bot

-Check the [Running the bot with Docker](docs/Running.md) docs for instructions and examples of how to run the bot.

-Also check the [Installing the bot on a server](./docs/Bot.md#installing-the-bot-on-a-server) to have the bot join your server.